Armin-Montigny/MCDC/README.md

 Operator precedence is AND \--\> XOR \--\> OR.
 Can be overruled by brackets.

-Variable concatenation is equal to an AND operation, so "ab" is "a" AND "b".
+Variable concatenation is equal to an AND operation, so "ab" is "a AND b".

 Example: \"a+b\^c!(d+ef)\" or "abc(a+c)!(a\^de)"